opendatasoft/ods-documentation/source/customizing_look_and_feel/04_configuring_data_visualizations/data_visualizations.rst

       * 21

 5. In the Label column, indicate a label for the newly added basemap.
 There must be one label per language (if the domain supports more than one).
-6. Click on the "Save" button in the top right corner of the page.
+6. Click on the Save button in the top right corner of the page.

 Adding external basemaps